MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 For an example of how to generate sample data, see [Ingest data from Event Hub into Azure Data Explorer](ingest-data-event-hub.md#generate-sample-data)

-## Geo-redundancy
+## Set up Geo-disaster recovery solution

 Event Hub offers a [Geo-disaster recovery](https://docs.microsoft.com/azure/event-hubs/event-hubs-geo-dr) solution.
-ADX doesn't support `Alias` Event Hub namespaces.
-In order to implement recovery in your solution, create 2 Event Hub data connections, one for each of the namespaces (primary and secondary).
-ADX will listen to both of them.
+Azure Data Explorer doesn't support `Alias` Event Hub namespaces.
+To implement the Geo-disaster recovery in your solution, create two Event Hub data connections: one for the primary namespace and one for the secondary namespace.
+Azure Data Explorer will listen to both Event Hub connections.

+> [!NOTE]
-Note that it is your responsibility to implement a failover in case of a disaster, from primary namespace to the secondary namespace.
+> It's the user's responsibility to implement a failover from the primary namespace to the secondary namespace.

 ## Next steps